marcelvenema/ansible-role-server-config/ROADMAP.md

-# Visie
+# Vision
 ***

 <img src="media/icon_vm_config.png" align="left" height="128" width="128" />
-De ansible role server_config is een tijdelijke rol voor de initiele configuratie van een server.<br/>
+The ansible role server_config is a temporary role for the initial configuration of a server.<br/>
 <br/>
 <br/>
 <br/>